Tax & Accountancy

 8. Travel expenses

-Travel costs incurred wholly and exclusively for your rental business are allowable.
-This includes travelling to the property to carry out inspections, meet contractors, or collect keys from outgoing tenants.
-HMRC accepts either actual vehicle costs or the approved mileage rate (45p per mile for the first 10,000 miles in a tax year, 25p thereafter).
+Travel costs incurred wholly and exclusively for your rental business are allowable, including journeys to carry out inspections, meet contractors or collect keys.
+HMRC accepts either actual vehicle costs or the approved mileage rate of 45p per mile for the first 10,000 miles in a tax year and 25p thereafter.
+Our mileage expense calculator applies the correct rates automatically: enter the two postcodes and it maps the route, calculates the allowable claim and handles the rate change at 10,000 miles.
+Keep mileage logs with dates, destinations and business purposes.

 9. Advertising and tenant-finding costs

-The cost of advertising a property to find new tenants is deductible.
-This includes online listing fees, newspaper advertisements, and the cost of producing a property particulars brochure.
-If you use a letting agent who charges a separate tenant-finding fee, that is covered under agent fees above.
+The cost of advertising a property to find new tenants is deductible, including online listing fees, newspaper advertisements and the cost of producing property particulars.
+Where a letting agent charges a separate tenant-finding fee, that is covered under agent fees above.

-The cost of stationery, postage, and telephone calls made exclusively for the rental business are allowable.
-If you use a dedicated phone line or a portion of your broadband for rental management, you may be able to claim the business proportion.
-If the cost is mixed (personal and business), you must apportion it.
+The cost of stationery, postage and telephone calls made exclusively for the rental business are allowable.
+If you use a dedicated phone line or a portion of your broadband for rental management, you may be able to claim the business proportion, apportioning any mixed personal and business cost.

 11. Replacement of domestic items (furnished lettings)

-For furnished or part-furnished rental properties, the Replacement of Domestic Items relief allows you to deduct the cost of replacing moveable household items on a like-for-like basis.
-Qualifying items include:
+For furnished or part-furnished properties, Replacement of Domestic Items relief allows you to deduct the cost of replacing moveable household items on a like-for-like basis.
+Qualifying items include beds, sofas and other furniture, white goods, carpets, curtains and blinds, crockery and kitchenware, and televisions.

 12. Costs incurred before the tenancy begins